code-shaper/code-shaper-website/docs/reference/plugin-plugin.md

 # Plugin plugin

-This plugin generates scaffolding for creating your own plugins and generators.
+This plugin generates scaffolding to create your own plugins and generators.
 It consists of two generators:

 1. **Plugin generator**: Generates scaffolding for a plugin
 2. **Generator generator**: Generates scaffolding for a generator